larsensong/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

   ## :shell:0x11.
 What happens when you type google.com in your browser and press Enter :shell:

-Being a Full-Stack Software Engineer means you’re comfortable interacting with any layer of the stack.
+Being a Full-Stack Software Engineer means you’re comfortable interacting with any layer of the stack be it

 A way to easily assess this is to simply ask an engineer to explain how a software system works.